Celebrating the Life of Maude Jane Delap | Born 7th December 1866

-Kerry’s Maude Jane Delap, a self-taught marine biologist, was ahead of her time.
+Kerry’s Maude Jane Delap, a self-taught marine biologist, was a scientific pioneer ahead of her time.
 Working out of her remote island home in Kerry in the late 19th and early 20th century, she became a highly influential scientist in the study of marine creatures.

 It was based on these specimens the Delap girls had sent in that the Royal Irish Academy deemed the island worthy of surveying and sent a team headed up by Edward T. Browne of University College London in 1895 and 1896.
 Maude and her sister Constance’s work collecting samples was acknowledged in the published papers which was hugely significant for female scientists at the time.

 Maude began conducting her own experiments on rearing jellyfish which would lead to major contributions to the understanding of the life cycles of these creatures.
 She was the first person to get them to breed successfully in captivity and wrote a series of influential articles, all authored under her own name, something quite unusual for a woman at the time.

 She discovered an extremely rare True’s Beaked whale that has washed up on the shore.
 She notified the Natural History Museum and was asked to send in the head and flippers to the museum for study and bury the rest to be examined later.
 She buried the carcass in her garden and dug it again a few years later when requested by the museum.

 In 1928 her work was fittingly acknowledged when she had a sea anemone named after her.
 The Edwardsia delapiae is a rare anemone only found on Valentia Island and first recorded by Delap in the eelgrass on the shores.
 The researcher Thomas Alan Stephenson who suggested the naming said of her “Miss Delap’s skill and persistence in collecting rare species are indefatigable”